-It is common to see two methods for computing the amount of bad debts expense:
+There are two methods for reporting the amount of bad debts expense:

 - direct write-off method